 Create a solution of water and vinegar or lemon juice in the containers, ideally from freshly pressed lemons rather than store-bought juice.
 Put the showerhead in the container and soak it for 20-30 minutes.
 In House Cleaning, lemon is more potent and takes less time to prepare than vinegar.
 Vinegar may require repeated 30-minute soaks.
 Disconnect the showerhead and thoroughly clean it with water, wiping away any remaining limescale.

-The House Cleaning professionals of Sacramento said that there are several methods for removing limescale, including the use of commercially available products as well as homemade treatments.
+The House Cleaning professionals of Sacramento said that there are several methods how for removing lime scale, including the use of commercially available products as well as homemade treatments.
 So, whether you don’t want to smell chemicals or be gentler in the environment, limescale may still be readily removed in House Cleaning.